sfakir/feiertagejs/Readme.md

 # Changelog

-* Version 1.2.0 // 23rd May 2016
+Version 1.1.0 // 23rd May 2016

-getHolidays(2016,'BW') => Does not return an Date array anymore, but an Object array.
+* getHolidays(2016,'BW') => Does not return an Date array anymore, but an Object array.
+* rewrote internal logic, added names and text translation
+* added getHolidays()
+* added getSpecificHolidays
+* addded constants for every holiday
+* improved interal cache